 Research proposals must:

-- address one or more of the Top Ten priorities for multiple myeloma research in Canada as identified through the Myeloma PSP (click here to read the Top Ten priorities);
+• address one or more of the top ten priorities for multiple myeloma research in Canada as identified through the Myeloma PSP.
+Click here to access the Top Ten Myeloma Research Priorities;

 - improving the quality of life and/or survival of myeloma patients;